carpentries-incubator/fair-bio-practice/_episodes/04-intro-to-metadata.md

 Ideally, metadata should not only be machine-readable, but also interoperable so that they can interlink or reasoned about by computer systems.

-> ## Tip
-> What can you do if there are no metadata standards defined for your
-> data / field of research?
-> Think about the minimum information that
-> someone else (from your lab or from any other lab in the world) would
-> need to know about your dataset to be able to work with it without any
-> further inputs from you.
-{: .callout}

-## Adding metadata to your experiments
-Collecting and adding metadata to your experimental data files could take many forms.
-It could as simple as including a ReadMe.txt file, or, as we saw in the previous example, including your metadata within a spreadsheet.
-In subsequent episodes we will see more examples in greater detail.
-For a template ReadMe.txt that you could use to include with your datasets, click here: [ReadMe.txt template](../files/readme_template_BioRDM.txt)

-## Metadata and FAIR guidelines
-Metadata provides valuable information for us and others to be able to interpret (and process) the research data it accompanies.
-Making your data and metadata public provides an extra location for others to find your work.
-Even if you have published your results, the data files may not be findable.
-Metadata are machine-readable, and when they have a persistent identifier, search engines can easily find them.
-To be FAIR, your data (and metadata) must have a findable persistent identifier.
-The persistent identifier is typically assigned when a digital resource is placed in a data repository.

-> ## Metadata and FAIR guidelines - discussion (5 minutes)
->
-> In groups, discuss how metadata can help the process of FAIRification.
->
-{: .challenge}

 > ## Attribution